bitovi/wowbao/README.md

 # wowbao

-1. clone this repository:
+Clone this repository:
 ```
 git clone git@github.com:bitovi/wowbao.git
 ```

-2. cd into repository and do:
+`cd` into repository and do:
 ```
 npm install
 ```

-3. Make changes to files as needed
+Make changes to files as needed
-4. Once changes are complete run:
+Once changes are complete run:
 ```
-npm run buld
+npm run build
 ```